serhii-samoilenko/hsa-homework-19/README.md

 ## Test project setup

-The demo is written in Kotlin and uses docker-compose to run MySQL and logging services.
+The demo is written in Kotlin and contains custom implementation of the Tree and Sorting algorithms.

-The `com.example.DemoKt.runDemo` function is used to run load against the MySQL database while applying different slow query log settings.
+The `com.example.DemoKt.runDemo` function is used to run benchmarks for the algorithms.

-The [docker-compose.yaml](docker-compose.yaml) file contains two setups for logging: ELK and Graylog.

-There are two filebeat services that are used to send logs to the logging services.
-Their configurations are located in the [config](config) directory, as well as the configuration for the MySQL service.

-The MySQL service writes logs into mounted volume, which is then read by the filebeat service.

 The summary of the results is located in the [REPORT.md](reports/REPORT.md) file.

+### Tree implementation

+The tree implementation is located in the [AaTree.kt](src/main/kotlin/com/example/AaTree.kt) file.

+This is a simplified version of the Black-Red tree that uses levels instead of colors and only two balancing operations.

+Additional information on the Wikipedia page: [AA Tree](https://en.wikipedia.org/wiki/AA_tree)

+### Sorting algorithm

+The sorting algorithm is located in the [CountingSort.kt](src/main/kotlin/com/example/CountingSort.kt) file.

+### Datasets

+The test datasets generator functions are located in the [DataSets.kt](src/main/kotlin/com/example/Datasets.kt) file.

+Various datasets are used to test the Tree implementation, and to test the Sorting algorithm only the Random dataset is used.

 ## How to build and run